vrdse/MeltdownSpectreReport/README.md

 ## Mitigation Status
 This highly relies on the information from [Spectre still unfixed, unlike what Intel says](https://gist.github.com/woachk/2f86755260f2fee1baf71c90cd6533e9) and [CPU security bugs caused by speculative execution](https://github.com/marcan/speculation-bugs/blob/master/README.md).
 I highly recommend to read them.

-*Note: Not every mitigation, especially for CVE-2017-5753 is of the same quality.
+*Note: Not every mitigation, especially for CVE-2017-5753, is of the same quality.
 As the root cause relies in the CPU, all these mitigations are not really a **fix** to the actual problem.
-Mitigation means, it's "more difficult to exploit", and not every mitigation makes it equally difficult. ;)*
+Mitigation means, it's "more difficult to exploit", and not every mitigation makes it equally difficult.
+The report only knows `true` or `false` for the mitigation. `true` is usually considered as "as good mitigated as currently possible"*

 ### CVE-2017-5754 mitigated (aka Meltdown)
 Is `true` if CVE-2017-5754 mitigated if `KVAShadowRequired` is `false`, or if `KVAShadowWindowsSupportPresent`, `KVAShadowWindowsSupportEnabled`, and `KVAShadowPcidEnabled` are `true`.
 The test are actually done by [Get-SpeculationControlSettings](https://www.powershellgallery.com/packages/SpeculationControl/1.0.2/Content/SpeculationControl.psm1)].